KratosMultiphysics/Kratos/kratos/cmake_build/README.txt

 		      -DPARMETIS_ROOT_DIR="/home/rrossi/Libraries/ParMetis-3.2.0" 		\

+			if you want to prescribe exactly the library to which you wish to link the user should set the following vars:

+		      -DPARMETIS_LIBRARY="/home/rrossi/Libraries/ParMetis-3.2.0" 		\

    TRILINOS LIBRARY: 	-->Needed for MPI
 		    Trilinos provides the basis for kratos mpi-parallel capabilities.
 		    Installation path is controlled by